testingisdocumenting/znai/znai-docs/znai/snippets/jupyter-notebook.md

 Note: below text is auto generated, including the **Panda** section
 :include-jupyter: src/test/resources/notebook-with-markdown-story.ipynb

-# Two Sides

-You will learn about the [Two Sides Layout](layout/two-sides-pages) in the Layout section.
-If you are are curious now for examples, jump to [Jupyter Two Sides example](layout/jupyter-notebook-two-sides)

 # Include Only Specified Sections

 Use `includeSection` to select which sections of the notebook to include.

 ```
 :include-jupyter: notebook.ipynb {